 The journey to leadership is never easy.
-Many years working towards a position, only to find that when you actually arrive, there are so many other elements to the role that you never really expected or, indeed, were warned about.
+Many years working towards a position, only to find there are are so many other elements to the role that you never expected or, indeed, were warned about.

-Primary leadership, of course, is all encompassing, from developing school improvement plans, financial accountability, HR matters, to sorting out playground squabbles between that group of Year 5 boys and helping fit the toner in the staffroom photocopier.
+Primary leadership, of course, is all encompassing.
+From developing school improvement plans, financial accountability, HR matters, to sorting out playground squabbles.

-No two days are ever the same, but, I’m sure like me, this is what makes our roles both challenging and hugely rewarding in the same breath.
-The diversity of tasks we fulfil on a daily basis, allows the job to be anything but repetitive and, in fact, anything like we imagined it would be.
+No two days are ever the same, but that is what makes the role both challenging and hugely rewarding.
+The diversity of tasks a head has to fulfil daily, allows the job to be anything but repetitive.

-My journey to leadership didn’t follow the usual path.
-I came into teaching late and, having trained as a secondary Drama and English teacher in 2005, through the now rebranded Graduate Teacher Programme, I was focused purely on a career in secondary education.
-Naively, the only real experience of the primary sector at this stage in my career would be steeped in blurred and fuzzy memories of my infant and junior school of the early 1980s.
+My own journey to leadership didn’t follow the usual path; I came into teaching late.
+After training as a secondary Drama and English teacher in 2005, through the now rebranded Graduate Teacher Programme, and was focused purely on a career in secondary education.

 School leadership

-However, having spent many years snuggled cosily in the corner of a typical drama studio of a large secondary school, whiling away the hours teaching the whys and wherefores of Stanislavski, the finer theatrical points of Bertolt Brecht and, occasionally, gathering A-level students together to flail around the drama studio, hysterically screaming and shouting as we delved into the maniacal world of Antonin Artuad, after five years of teaching a gamut of expressive qualifications, I soon realised that I was, indeed, very bored.
+I spent my time snuggled cosily in the corner of a typical drama studio of a large secondary school, whiling away the hours teaching the whys and wherefores of Stanislavski, and the finer theatrical points of Bertolt Brecht.
+But after five years of teaching a gamut of expressive qualifications, I realised that I was, in fact, very bored.

-So cutting a rather long, and convoluted, story short, after spending five further years cutting my teeth in the primary classroom and progressing through senior leadership, I was given the opportunity to lead a school.
-My school, the school, today, that I am proud to call home and, furthermore, honoured and somewhat baffled and amazed, to hold the title of principal.
+So, I transitioned to primary.
+And after five further cutting my teeth in the primary classroom and progressing through senior leadership, I was given the opportunity to lead a school.

 Leadership styles